 Exhibit Number Description of Document 3(i) Restated Certificate of Incorporation of the Company is incorporated herein by reference to Exhibit 3(a) from the Annual Report on Form 10-K of the Company for the year ended January 31, 1989, the Certificate of Amendment to the Restated Certificate of Incorporation is incorporated herein by reference to Registration Statement on Form S-8 (File Number 33-43315) and the Certificate of Amendment to the Restated Certificate of Incorporation is incorporated hereby by reference to the Current Report on Form 8-K dated June 27, 1999.
 3(ii) Amended and Restated Bylaws of the Company are incorporated herein by reference to Exhibit 3.1 to the Current Report on Form 8-K of the Company dated March 8, 2005.
+10.1 Notice of Performance-Based Restricted Stock Award and Terms and Conditions of Award is incorporated by reference to Exhibit 10.1 to the Current Report on Form 8-K of the Company dated September 28, 2005.
 12 Ratio of Earnings to Fixed Charges 31.1 Chief Executive Officer Section 302 Certification 31.2 Chief Financial Officer Section 302 Certification 32.1 Chief Executive Officer Section 906 Certification 32.2 Chief Financial Officer Section 906 Certification 99 All information incorporated by reference in Part I, Item 3 of this Quarterly Report on Form 10-Q from the Annual Report on Form 10-K of the Company for the year ended January 31, 2005.